-Himeji Castle, also known as the White Heron Castle, is both a Japanese National Treasure and a World Heritage Site.
-Its status as one of Japan's 12 remaining original castles makes this fortress a must for anyone wanting to explore the history of Japan.
+Himeji Castle is also known as the White Heron Castle and is both a Japanese National Treasure and a World Heritage site.
+Its status as one of Japan's 12 remaining original castles makes this fortress a must for anyone interested the history of Japan.

 Himeji Castle is one kilometer down Otemae-dori street from the north exit of Himeji Station.
-The castle can be reached in a 15-to-20-minute walk or a five-minute ride by bus from the station.
+The castle can be reached in a 15-to-20-minute walk or a five-minute bus ride from the station.

 Himeji Castle dates back over 600 years.
 Chosen as a strategic defense point to the west of Kyoto, the first set of fortifications was built sometime in the 1400s.
 The present castle complex was completed in 1609 under the supervision of daimyo Lord Ikeda Terumasa and is made up of over 80 buildings connected by a series of labyrinth-like winding paths.

 Through the Hishi Gate is the paid portion of the castle.
-After buying a ticket (1000 yen) from the ticket booth near the gate, visitors can enter the narrow lanes of the inner castle and walk up to the six-storey main keep.
+After buying a ticket (1,000 yen) from the ticket booth near the gate, visitors can enter the narrow lanes of the inner castle and walk up to the six-story main keep.

 It is possible to climb the keep to the top floor.
 The floors get progressively smaller as you ascend and are sparsely furnished aside from a few signs explaining the most important architectural and defensive features of the castle.

-On the top floor of the castle is a small shrine and view points that allow visitors to look over Himeji Castle and outwards to the city.
-In Japanese, the castle style is referred to as "a hill castle looking out across a plain."
+On the top floor of the castle is a small shrine and viewpoints that allow visitors to look over Himeji Castle and outwards to the city.

 While the castle is arguably at its best during sakura cherry blossom season, it is also at its most crowded.
 Hundreds of locals and tourists descend upon the castle for picnics and to take photos of the blossoms.